jbakse/site_builder/content/strategy/index.md

 #### Random Displacement

-Given a set of points, offset the location of each point a random amount.
+Given a set of points, offset the location of each point by a random amount.
 This can be used to roughen up a rigid arrangement like grid placement produces.

 ```javascript
 x = x + random() * width;